What’s A Good Jerk Seasoning Substitute?

 Your best bet: Make it yourself

-The goal is to get a bold exotic flavor (from the likes of allspice, cloves, ginger, and cinnamon) mixed with a bit of sizzle (provided by cayenne pepper powder or another fiery ground chili) and earthiness (from cumin, thyme, salt, and pepper).
-Any combo based off of these three flavor priorities can create a viable substitute for jerk seasoning in a pinch.
+The goal is to get a bold, exotic flavor (from the likes of allspice, cloves, ginger, and cinnamon) mixed with a bit of sizzle (provided by cayenne pepper powder or another fiery ground chili) and earthiness (from cumin, thyme, salt, and pepper).
+Any combo based on these three flavor priorities can create a viable substitute for jerk seasoning in a pinch.

 Subscribe